norhum/gpt2_ppo/README.md

 # GPT-2 (124M) Fine-tuning with Proximal Policy Optimization (PPO) for HellaSwag (Work in Progress)

-This project aims to fine-tune the GPT-2 (124M) language model using Proximal Policy Optimization (PPO) to achieve higher performance on the HellaSwag commonsense reasoning benchmark than the official score reported in the HellaSwag paper.
+This project aims to fine-tune the GPT-2 (124M) language model using Proximal Policy Optimization (PPO) to achieve higher performance on the HellaSwag commonsense reasoning benchmark than the official score reported in the HellaSwag paper(0.2955, completion style).
 EleutherAI/gpt-neo-2.7B is currently being used as the reward model.

 **Status: This project is currently a work in progress.**